Skip to main content

 The last series in the Arrington collection consists of his writings.
 This contains drafts and notes of almost all of Arrington's writings, including Great Basin Kingdom (1958); a history of First Security Bank (1973); Beet Sugar in the West: A History of the Utah-Idaho Sugar Company (1966); The Mormon Experience (1979); Brigham Young: American Moses (1985); History of Idaho (1994); Adventures of a Church Historian (1998); and an unpublished biography of W.W.
 Clyde.
 The collection also holds over one hundred articles and speeches that Arrington wrote or gave.

-The materials in Series 13 were donated to USU Special Collections in 2006 by Harriet Arrington, the widow of Leonard J. Arrington.
-This thirty-one box addendum consists of Leonard J. Arrington's working files and contains his correspondence, research papers, speeches, and other similar materials.
-These papers span the period of 1938 to 2004 with the bulk spanning 1965 to 1997.
-The correspondence in this Series concerns Arrington's dialogue with various Mormon history scholars, his work as Church Historian, and with various organizations.
-Box 31 contains research papers used to formulate The Mormon Experience and were complied and donated to USU Special Collections in 2003 by Richard Daines.
+The materials in Series 13 were donated to USU Special Collections in 2006 by Susan Arrington Madsen, the daughter of Leonard J. Arrington.
+This sixty-five box addendum consists of Leonard J. Arrington's working files and contains his correspondence, research papers, speeches, and other similar materials.
+These papers span the period of 1938 to 2013 with the bulk spanning 1965 to 1997.
+The correspondence in this series concerns Arrington's dialogue with various Mormon history scholars, his work as Church Historian, and with various organizations.
+Box 64 contains research papers used to formulate The Mormon Experience and were complied and donated to USU Special Collections in 2003 by Richard Daines.

 Because of Arrington's prolific career, the Leonard J. Arrington Papers provides an abundance of material about Mormon history and the history of the American West.
 In general it is an important resource for scholars interested in Mormon history topics.
 Perhaps the primary importance of the collection, however, is its documentation of the Mormon history field in the late twentieth century, a time when the discipline truly came into its own.
 Fifty years from now, scholars will be able to piece together why such an abundance of scholarly Mormon history was produced during this era, in large part because of the records and documents that Arrington left behind.
 His Church History Division files, his drafts of his own writings, his personal papers, and his files on his professional affiliations all help to tell the story of Mormon historiography.
 Whether one is interested in Mormon history in general, or merely in the life of one of the most prolific and outstanding scholars of American history, Leonard J. Arrington's papers provide an abundance of information.